Written by Mona Simpson and Alvin Sargent

 Natalie Portman is Anne and Susan Sarandon is her mother, Adele, traveling from Bay City, Wisconsin to California.
 There’s some bad blood between them largely because of Adele’s history – Anne’s father left them in the middle of the night.
 Adele left the man who was Anne’s stepfather and went through an apparent messy divorce.

-The movie is told pretty much from the perspective of Anne, who longs to be back in Bay City with her cousin, Benny, whom with she spent the majority of her time and her friends in the familiar setting.
+The movie is told pretty much from the perspective of Anne, who longs to be back in Bay City with her cousin, Benny, with whom she spent the majority of her time, and her friends in the familiar setting.
 She copes with a mother who is totally wrapped up in herself in addition to seeming to be somewhat unbalanced mentally.
-This could be due to the fact that it seems to be Anne’s perspective and what teenager (especially teenage girls) don’t at some time think their mother is a complete flake.
+This could be due to the fact that it seems to be Anne’s perspective and that teenagers (especially teenage girls) don’t at some time think their mother is a complete flake.

 I also enjoyed the scenes between Portman’s Anne and her cousin Benny, portrayed by Shawn Hatosy.
 In particular, when he visits her in Los Angeles and is among her friends there he is relaxed and so is she.
 She is almost completely transformed from the girl who is so sullen and angry at the prospect of remaining where her mother is.
 These refreshing moments when Anne is not just the typical brooding teenager keep the film from being stuck on the same note.
 It shows Anne’s potential if only she can get out from under the suffocating emotional neediness that her mother often lays on her.